MicrosoftDocs/powerbi-docs/powerbi-docs/developer/custom-visual- develop-tutorial.md

     ![Dist folder](media/custom-visual-develop-tutorial/dist-folder.png)

-Now the package is output to the dist folder of the project.
-The package contain everything required to import the custom visual into either the Power BI service, or a Power BI Desktop report.
+Now the package is output to the **dist** folder of the project.
+The package contain everything required to import the custom visual into either the Power BI service or a Power BI Desktop report.
 You have now packaged the custom visual, and it is now ready for use.

-## Importing the Custom Visual
+## Importing the Custom Visual to Power BI Desktop

 Now you can open the Power BI Desktop report, and import the Circle Card custom visual.

-1. Open **Power BI Desktop**, create new report with any *sample dataset*
+1. Open **Power BI Desktop**, create a new report with any *sample dataset*

 2. In the **_Visualizations_** pane, select the **ellipsis**, and then select **Import** from File.